boldbi/bold-bi-docs/docs/managing-resources/manage-users/import-azure-active-directory-users.md

 ![Confirmation dialog after import users started](/static/assets/managing-resources/manage-users/images/confirmation-dialogue-on-import-click.png#width=70%)

 You can check the status of the current import by clicking on the `View Status` button in the confirmation dialog above.
 This will take you to the bulk import job details page where you can see the specifics of the current import job.
-For more information about the Bulk Import Result page, please click [here](/managing-resources/manage-users/bulk-import-result/).
+For more information about the [Bulk Import Result](/managing-resources/manage-users/bulk-import-result/) page.

 ![Bulk user import job details page](/static/assets/managing-resources/manage-users/images/import-job-details-page.png#width=70%)